MTD Is Live. Don't Fall Behind! Start Today for Free

 If you jointly own an Airbnb property, only your individual share of the rental income is taken into account for Making Tax Digital.

-For example, if the property earns £60,000 a year and you own it 50/50 with a partner, your qualifying income is £30,000.
+If the property earns £60,000 a year and you own it 50/50 with a partner, your qualifying income is £30,000.
 This means you would not need to comply with MTD for the 2024/25 tax year.
 However, once the MTD threshold drops to £30,000 for the 2025/26 tax year, you will be required to comply from that point onward.

 How MTD Changes the Way Airbnb Hosts Report Income To HMRC?